tomasurdiales/System_Imbalance_Forecasting/README.md

 Notes:

 - The "data" folder contains all data used for this study in .parquet files.
 It is already cleaned and datetime indexed, so it can be experimented with directly.
-- legacy_model contains the present forecasting system, after revisiting and refactoring code.
-Go to jose-thomas branch for original scripts.
+- For notebooks to be able to import from 'src' do:

+  .zprofile <- export PYTHONPATH=(<project's root directory>)
 - This repository contains files for a Codespaces setup that may be ignored when running locally.
 - Original large data files are only available on local
 - Comitting from terminal shows proper logs for the pre-commit hooks
-- For notebooks to be able to import from 'src' do:

-  .zprofile <- export PYTHONPATH=(<project's root directory>)